-Accurate records of the fellows training experience, including evaluations and certificates of completion, will be kept in the Department of Psychology & Wellness at Easterseals Rehabilitation Center.
-This record-keeping is designed to provide verification of a fellow's training experience, including evaluations and other important documents, for purposes of licensure and credentialing issues.
+Accurate records of the interns training experience, including evaluations and certificates of completion, will be kept in the Department of Psychology & Wellness at Easterseals Rehabilitation Center.
+This record-keeping is designed to provide verification of an intern's training experience, including evaluations and other important documents, for purposes of licensure and credentialing issues.

-Hard copies of the files will be kept for 2 years.
-At the same time, all records will be kept electronically indefinitely.
+All records will be kept electronically indefinitely.
 Records will be retained in a relational database, accessed through a cloud-based application.
 Documents will be uploaded to this database as they are created and tied both to employees and to specific assessment items.
 Assessment items will carry additional metadata such as scores, review dates, location of original paper documents, etc.